Get access to everything we publish when you sign up for Outside+ Join Today!.

 For me, no other scent induces a greater bout of seasonal nostalgia than cinnamon (Cinnamomum cassia).
-Whether I’m doing a little holiday baking, steeping cinnamon tea, or simmering a few sticks on the stove top to instill a warm atmosphere on a damp winter day, I’m instantly brought back to childhood and all that cheery, warm holiday fuzziness.
+Whether I’m doing a little holiday baking, steeping cinnamon tea, or simmering a few sticks on the stovetop to instill a warm atmosphere on a damp winter day, I’m instantly brought back to childhood and all that cheery, warm holiday fuzziness.

 Cinnamon essential oil is known to have many therapeutic properties, including antibacterial, antifungal, antimicrobial, astringent, carminative, cooling, and stimulating.
 It also helps enhance digestion, particularly if you need help digesting heavy foods.
-Here are few ways to heal your mind and body with cinnamon.
+Here are a few ways to heal your mind and body with cinnamon.

 Using Cinnamon Flower Essence for Creativity

 Cinnamon flower essence will help you express yourself creatively and with ease by bringing those latent expressive abilities, so often lost with childhood, to the forefront of your daily life.
 The added bonus?
 By feeling and expressing your emotions, you are “unpacking” your emotional baggage and leaving the bags behind.

 You can take cinnamon flower essence over a period of time, as you slowly begin to let go of old patterns and states of emotional disease.
 Or take it before making a big presentation, walking up on stage, speaking in public, or showing up at a family gathering or party (especially if you’re an introvert like me).